wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

     render json:
       [
         {
-          :action => 'talk',
+          action: 'talk',
-          :text => 'Welcome to the Nexmo Ruby on Rails IVR Demo Application.
-Please enter a number on your keypad, followed by the hash key.', :voiceName => 'Amy'
+          text: 'Welcome!
+This is the Vonage Ruby on Rails IVR Demo Application.
+Please enter a number on your keypad, followed by the hash key.',
+          language: "en-US",
+          style: 9
         },
         {
-          :action => 'input',
+          action: 'input',
-          :submitOnHash => true,
+          submitOnHash: true,
-          :eventUrl => ["#{BASE_URL}/event"]
+          eventUrl: ["#{BASE_URL}/event"]
         }
       ].to_json
   end
 end
 ```

 As shown above, the `#answer` method provides two NCCO instructions.
 The first is the `talk` action, wherein the caller is greeted by the application.
-I chose the `Amy` voice for this action, however, there are numerous voice options to choose from in the [text-to-speech guide](https://developer.nexmo.com/voice/voice-api/guides/text-to-speech#voice-names).
+I chose the United States locale and style number 9.
+The Voice API provides a robust selection of language and style options, see more in the [text-to-speech guide.](https://developer.nexmo.com/voice/voice-api/guides/text-to-speech)\
+\
+**Note:** the previous voiceName parameter is now deprecated.
+[Read more.](https://developer.nexmo.com/voice/voice-api/guides/text-to-speech#supported-languages)

 The second action is the `input` action, and we have set the optional parameter `submitOnHash` to `true` so that the input ends when the user presses the hash key on their phone.
 We also provide the required `eventUrl` parameter with a URL that points to our other route that will respond to the user input.